 Custodial credit risk is the risk that in the event of a depository institution's failure, the City's deposits may not be returned.
-The City does not have a formal deposit policy for custodial credit risk but rather follows the requirements of Section KRS 41.240(4).
-At June 30, 2021, the City's deposits were fully collateralized by FDIC insurance.
+The City does not have a formal deposit policy for custodial credit risk but rather follows the requirements of Kentucky Revised Statutes Section 41.240(4).
+At November 8, 2021, the City's deposits were under collateralized by as much as \$115,503.
+At June 30, 2022, \$489,978 of the City's deposits were fully collateralized by pledging financial institutions.